NCAR/DART/guide/advice-for-new-collaborators.rst

 -------------------

 DART is the Data Assimilation Research Testbed.
-It is a collection of tools and routines and scripts that allow users to built custom solutions and explore a variety of DA related efforts.
+It is a collection of tools and routines and scripts that allow users to build custom solutions and explore a variety of DA related efforts.
 It is not a turnkey system;
 it must be built before use and is often customized based on needs and goals.